 Signed and inscribed in pencil below plate mark: Im Grϋntal and Franz Doll

 Signed and dated in the plate: F Doll 32

 Unmounted.
 Top edge untrimmed.
 Light cockling to top edge.

-Doll was both a painter of richly-worked, almost symbolist landscapes and genre scenes.
-His graphic art is, by contrast, sharply observed and executed, the linear precision of his portraits especially showing clear influence of the New Objectivity movement, with which he was also associated.
-Both the Neue Secession and New Objectivity were repressed under National Socialism following the end of the Weimar Republic in 1933.
+Franz Doll was a painter of richly-worked, almost symbolist landscapes and genre scenes.
+His graphic art is, by contrast, sharply observed and executed.
+The linear precision of his portraits especially shows clear influence of the New Objectivity movement, with which he was also associated.
+Both the Neue Secession and New Objectivity were suppressed under National Socialism following the end of the Weimar Republic in 1933.